How Do You Value A Business For Sale?

 What are the different evaluation methods for selling a small business?

 How much is your business worth?
 What is its value?
 How do you determine this?
 Deciding the value of your business is complicated and can be done in many different ways.
 Do you value your business based purely on physical assets?
-How about the real estate the business owns, such as outlets or warehouse space?
+How about the real estate the business owns, such as outlets or warehouses in California?
 Or is it valued based on how much an owner gets back on their investment?
-Let's look a bit closer.
+Let's look a bit closer?

 Asset valuation